 -s, --split-direction Window split direction [default: v]

-Pod Column Customization
+Column Customization

 Notes:

-The Name column is always included even if not specified.
+The NAME column is always included even if not specified.

 Required columns like NAME are always enabled and fixed.